 If you don’t settle the matter directly with your spouse, you have to formally ask the court to become involved.
 In most cases, it’s best to ask for everything you need in your complaint so that it can all be addressed moving forward, and a North Carolina divorce lawyer can best advise you on how to structure your complaint so that all of the important issues are addressed.

-Sometimes, one spouse fears abuse from the other when the issue of separation or divorce comes to light, or he or she might worry about the children.
+Sometimes, one spouse fears abuse or misconduct from the other when the issue of separation or divorce comes to light, or he or she might worry about the children.
 In these situations, it’s common for physical or severe emotional abuse to have occurred in the past.

 When one individual fears violence from another, a lawyer can help devise a safe and fast action plan for keeping that person and his or her children safe, as well as begin the divorce proceeding.
 The lawyer may file a restraining order and seek a temporary custody order for the children.
 An attorney will also be able to advise an individual on how to handle the issue of money, such as if he or she can remove money from a joint account, and, if so, how much.